sguzman/grapejuice/README.md

 - Team Create
 - Play Solo

-Bugs:
-- With a dual monitor setup, context menus and dialogs may appear on the wrong monitor

 What doesn't work:
 - The Roblox game client
 - Test server
-- Plugin gui's may cause seizures
+- Plugin gui's may cause seizures with some rendering methods.
+More about this issue is discussed in the [Troubleshooting Guide](https://gitlab.com/brinkervii/grapejuice/wikis/Troubleshooting)